New Drug Could Be Game Changer For Drug-Resistant TB. But A Question Looms

 She says that drugs for TB have a history of getting approved by the FDA or other formal body only to be priced out of reach for those who need them most.

 "We have been down this path before," she says.
-For instance, bedaquiline and delamanid, the first two new compounds to become available and approved to treat TB in over four decades, have for years been hard to access for many people in low-income countries with high TB rates due to high prices and lack of registration with the health administration in those countries, which is often necessary for importing or manufacturing the drug as well as distributing it.
+For instance, bedaquiline and delamanid, the first two new compounds to become available and approved to treat TB in over four decades, have for years been hard to access for many people in low-income countries with high TB rates because of high prices and lack of registration with the health administration in those countries, which is often necessary for importing or manufacturing the drug as well as distributing it.

 "The game-changing aspect will be the affordability, frankly," Lynch adds.
-And pricing information for pretomanid is not yet available, even though Lynch says she has repeatedly asked for this information.
+And pricing information for pretomanid is not yet available, even though Lynch says she has repeatedly asked for it.

 The drug itself was developed by a nonprofit called the TB Alliance, which receives funding from the U.S. government, USAID, the British government and the Gates Foundation (which is a funder of NPR and this blog).

-The Alliance's stated mission is to ensure accessibility of drugs.
+The alliance's stated mission is to ensure accessibility of drugs.
 But it granted the first manufacturing license of pretomanid to Mylan, a global pharmaceutical company.
 "We seem to be moving into a for-profit model," Lynch says.

 Julie Knell, a spokesperson for Mylan, says that Mylan has not yet announced its launch price for pretomanid in lower- and middle-income countries in part because pricing discussions had been put on hold pending FDA approval.
 "Now that it has been received, discussions can begin," she says.